scottchiefbaker/php-sqlite-cache/README.md

 # PHP SQLite Object Cache

 PHP Object Caching system with a SQLite backend store and automatic content expiration.
-Cach is stored using a SQLite database in a RAM disk in `/dev/shm`.
+Cache is stored using a SQLite database and persists on disk.

 ## Requirements